jsc329/ammonitorwiki/Chapter-14-The Annotations-Table.md

 2. Annotations stored in the database table **annotations** can be deleted at any time.

-3. A file may be re-visited at any time to add more annotations.
+3. A file may be re-visited at any time to add more annotations or delete/correct existing annotations.

 4. A file may be annotated by multiple people.
 For instance, notice that Frodo searched for only those targets in Frodo’s list.
 Bilbo